goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Besides checking code dependencies vulnerabilities also scan the final image that is shipped to production.
 Docker image scanners check the code dependencies but also the OS binaries.
 This E2E security scan covers more ground and verifies that no bad guy injected bad things during the build.
 Consequently, it is recommended running this as the last step before deployment.
 There are a handful of free and commercial scanners that also provide CI/CD plugins

-**Otherwise:** Your code might be entirely free from vulnerabilities.
+**Anders:** Your code might be entirely free from vulnerabilities.
 However it might still get hacked due to vulnerable version of OS-level binaries (e.g. OpenSSL, TarBall) that are commonly being used by applications

 🔗 [**Read More: Scan the entire image before production**](/sections/docker/scan-images.md)